scottross123/personal-site/content/posts/how-i-deploy-my-site/index.md

 To make my site accessible to the world, I don't actually open any ports on my home network.
 Instead, I have cloud VPS which acts as a proxy server for everything I host publicly.

-I would like to make a part 2 with a more detailed guide on how I set this up, but basically I use a wireguard tunnel to connect the servers and nginx as a reverse proxy.
-On my main server I run a gluetun container which is connected to the wireguard serve ron my VPS, and then for any service I want to expose publicly connect to that container to glueutn by adding `network_mode: 'container:public'` to the compose.yaml.
+I would like to make a part 2 with a more detailed guide on how I set this up, but basically I use a Wireguard tunnel to connect the containers on my home server to the VPS and use nginx as a reverse proxy on the VPS.
+I use a gluetun container as a client to my Wireguard server on the VPS, and then for any service I want to expose publicly I connect to that container to glueutn by adding `network_mode: 'container:public'` to the compose.yaml.

-[Gluetun](https://github.com/qdm12/gluetun) is a VPN client container which you can then route other container's traffic through so they can also use the VPN connect.
+[Gluetun](https://github.com/qdm12/gluetun) is a VPN client container which you can then route other container's traffic through so they can also use the VPN connection.
+It supports a variety of VPN providers as well as custom OpenVPN and Wireguard setups.
 Very cool project, check it out.

-After this I write an nginx config for the site I want to expose on the VPs and proxy pass to the appropriate Wireguard IP address and port.
+After this I write an nginx config for the site I want to expose on the VPS and proxy pass to the appropriate Wireguard IP address and port that application is exposed on.

-Again, there will be a part 2 going into more depth on this setup and also the limitations I've come across.

-That's all until part 2, hope this gave you some ideas for how to deploy your own site form your own machine.
+That's all until part 2, where I will go into detail on how these services are exposed publicly, but for now I hope this gave you some ideas for how to deploy your own site from your own machine.